adampatterson/Axe/README.md

 #### Disclaimer

-This theme is made for Me, and with my efficiencies in mind.
-That said, If you have anything to add please email me at hello@adampatterson.ca
+This theme reflects my workflow and process, with that said, If you have anything to add please email me at hello@adampatterson.ca